NYC Gun Crime Lawyer for Gun and Other Weapons Offenses

 How much time do you get in New York for a gun charge?

 New York has a wide range of gun charges.
 The amount of time a person can expect to serve in jail is dependent on the specific charge.
 For instance, if a person is charged with possessing an unloaded firearm, it’s unlikely that he will face a prison sentence.
-On the other hand, if the person is charged with possessing a loaded firearm, the chances are a jail sentence are much high.
-A person with a first time gun charge can still face a prison sentence.
+On the other hand, if the person is charged with possessing a loaded firearm, the chances are a jail sentence are much higher.
+A person with a first-time gun charge can still face a prison sentence.

 Other factors that affect the amount of time a person can expect to face for a gun charge include whether the person has a criminal record, the strengths or weaknesses of the case, and the history and background of the person.